 NJ: Thank you, Robbie, for joining me here today – it was such a pleasure to have you again.
 You were with me last October so it was a treat to see some of your changes .
 Visitors, I ask that you pick up a copy of either of Robbie’s books above.
 Please be sure to leave her a comment below as she loves to chat!

 Have you joined RAVE REVIEWS BOOK CLUB yet?
 Well, here’s your chance!
 And, since Robbie was on the “SHELF” today, tell them she sent you.

 DISCLAIMER: RRBC does not alter the writing of any guest who has participated in our interviews.
-We post material exactly as it is submitted to us.
+As we do not know the author’s intent in their writing, it is not our place to make any changes, therefore, we post material exactly as it is submitted to us.